 These smokey August days have got me thinking about the end of summer, and nothing symbolises the end of summer more than a steaming bowl of hearty soup.
 Lentil soup, for me, is the silver lining to the end of the long days and warm weather and as the days get shorter the compromise of warming lentil soup makes the transition into autumn that much easier.
 This easy curry lentil soup is my go-to soup, and really can be adapted for any season.
-For a summer soup, use up your zucchini, kale and carrots and come winter think about substituting the zucchini for butternut squash.
+For a summer soup, use up your zucchini, kale and carrots and come winter think about substituting the zucchini for butternut squash, yam or sweet potato.

 “Lentils are not only a good sources of iron, protein and B-vitamins, they are also very cost efficient.
 Per gram of protein lentils cost only 1.6 cents per gram, compared to meat at 4.5 cents per gram”